diantonioandrea/CLIbrary/README.md

 	git submodule update

-or by directly cloning it inside your project:
+or by directly cloning it:

 	git clone https://github.com/diantonioandrea/CLIbrary